 \subsection{Comparison on Real-world Data}

-We also conduct experiments on four real-world benchmark datasets, including Diabetes, Breast, MNIST-SVHN and CIFAR-CINIC, and a real-life application on the Yearbook.

-\paragraph{Overall Performance Comparison.} In Table~\ref{tab:benchmark-appendix-1} and Table~\ref{tab:benchmark-appendix-2}, we present the average classification error comparison results, which show a similar trend to experimental results.
-Our algorithm Accous outperforms other contenders in the four kinds of shift, no matter in a slowly evolving environment (\texttt{Lin}) or relatively non-stationary environments (\texttt{Ber},\texttt{Squ},\texttt{Sin}).
-The OLRE algorithm uses all previous data, but does not necessarily outperform contenders who only use current data, suggesting that we should selectively reuse the historical information.
-These results also validate that our method can effectively adapt to the non-stationary covariate shift.
+\textbf{Performance Comparison on Benchmarks.} In Table~\ref{tab:benchmark-1} and Table~\ref{tab:benchmark-2}, we present the results of the average classification error comparison with the contenders on four benchmark datasets.
+Our algorithm Accous outperforms other contenders in the four types of shifts, whether in a slowly evolving environment (\texttt{Lin}) or in relatively non-stationary environments (\texttt{Squ},\texttt{Sin},\texttt{Ber}).
+The OLRE algorithm uses all historical data, but does not necessarily outperform contenders that use only current data, suggesting that we should selectively reuse the historical data.

-\paragraph{Case Study on Real-life Application.} In addition, we conduct empirical studies on a real-life application on the yearbook dataset, which contains high school front-facing yearbook photos from 1930 to 2013.
-It is essential for a prediction model to adapt to the changing social norms, fashion styles, and population demographics.
-Figure~\ref{fig:yearbook} reports the average error curves.
-The OLER algorithm performs well when the distributions do not change too much, but the method starts to suffer from large predictive errors after $400$ iterations.
-By contrast, our method outperforms all the contenders by selectively reusing historical information.
+\textbf{Case Study on a Real-life Application.} We conducted empirical studies on a real-world application using the yearbook dataset~\citep{yao2022wild}, which contains high school front-facing yearbook photos from 1930 to 2013.
+The photo distributions shift along years due to the changing social norms, fashion styles, and population demographics.
+Consequently, it is essential to adapt to these changes.
+We used photos before 1945 as the offline labeled dataset and generated the online unlabeled data stream using photos after 1945, arranged chronologically with $10$ photos per round.
+Figure~\ref{fig:yearbook} shows the average error curves.
+The OLER algorithm performs well when the distributions do not change too much, but the method starts to suffer from large prediction errors after $400$ iterations.
+In contrast, our method outperforms all competitors by selectively reusing historical data.